GannettDigital/api-docs/source/includes/_premium_listings_location_insights.md

 | Method | URI Format |
 |---|---|
-| GET | /client_reports/premium_listings_business/[gmaid]/insights?[query_params]
+| GET | /client_reports/premium_listings_location/[id]/insights?[query_params]

 #### API Name: business_insights
 #### Usage
-Use GET to retrieve business insights data for a GMAID, that comes from the Premium Listing Reporting API and will be filtered by a specific date range determined by start date and end date.
+Use GET to retrieve location insights data , that comes from the Premium Listing Reporting API and will be filtered by a specific date range determined by start date and end date.
 Only "trusted" tokens are accepted - this report cannot be called through an API gateway.

-This report will show the facebook and google metrics for the particular gmaid for the interval between the start_date and the end_date.
-Every metric would contain a name property and a data property in which would be shown how many times (count) the metrics has been used for the particular period (interval_size).
-In the case of the example it would show the usage count of the metrics for a DAY between the start_date and the end_date.
+This report will show on of the facebook, google, bing, yelp (or all of them) metrics for the particular id for.

 #### Parameters